WhatTheDickens/fluid-text-ed-intro/introduction.md

 As we have seen, *Walden*‘s fluidity has been obvious since J. Lyndon Shanley first discerned seven distinct stages of composition in the nearly 1200 pages of HM 924.
 We have seen that this fluidity has also been the subject of significant scholarly study, and thus an exception to the rule that textual fluidity “has been largely ignored” by literary criticism, thanks in large part to Ronald Clapper’s transcription of the manuscript, which remedied to some extent “the problem of access” that Bryant diagnoses as a major reason that “fluid texts have not been analyzed much as fluid texts” (9).
 Bringing Clapper’s transcription to the web in an interface that makes *Walden*‘s fluidity easy to follow and that gives users access to the data behind the interface will produce, we hope, not only new scholarly perspectives on Thoreau but also expanded attention in courses on literature and writing both to *Walden*‘s fluidity and to the fluid nature of textuality in general.

 At the pre-publication stage, the “work” of literature in Bryant’s sense is the work of authorial or editorial revision; consequently, according to Bryant, a fluid-text edition should not only identify sites of revision but provide for each one a revision *narrative*: the editor’s best judgment as to what end or ends the revision was designed to realize (144).
 Since Clapper’s transcription does not offer such narratives, neither will they be found in *Walden: A Fluid-Text Edition*.
-Instead, scholars and other writers are invited to propose their own narratives.
-At present, they can do so by logging into Digital Thoreau’s annotatable version of the published *Walden* at [The Readers’ Thoreau](http://commons.digitalthoreau.org), where the paragraph numbers correspond to those in the fluid text.
-In the future, we plan to enable readers to attach comments directly to the fluid text itself.
-Meanwhile, of course, readers will find overarching narratives of Thoreau’s general intentions in revising *Walden* in Shanley, in Clapper’s introduction to the genetic text, and in Sattelmeyer, Adams and Ross, and Milder.

-Bryant envisions manuscript images as integral to a fluid-text edition.
-When a digitized version of HM 924 becomes available for public use, we plan to incorporate images of the individual manuscript leaves so that readers may compare Clapper’s transcription to Thoreau’s handwritten text.
-We expect that one result will be an improved transcription as mistakes are discovered and cruxes discussed.

-Finally, Bryant calls on fluid-text editors to produce “comprehensive” editions that represent not only authorial revisions but non-authorial materials, including cultural adaptations — a worthy but daunting requirement that we currently have no means, and consequently no plans, to fulfill.

-In light of the differences between *Walden: A Fluid-Text Edition* and Bryant’s proposed standards for fluid-text editing, one might reasonably ask whether our project has earned its subtitle.
-We should clarify, then, that we have adopted it not to claim fidelity to Bryant’s standards but rather to invoke his view of textuality and his conviction that textual fluidity is best honored by a thoughtful digital interface with the capacity to incorporate new critical perspectives as they develop.
+However, Digital Thoreau has been exploring how best to approach the question of revision narratives through its [*Walden* Manuscript Project](https://digitalthoreau.org/the-walden-manuscript-project/).

+This companion project to *Walden: A Fluid-Text Edition* was launched in 2019, five years after the fluid text’s publication, and was made possible by the [Huntington Library](https://www.huntington.org/)’s digitization, with financial support from the [State University of New York](https://online.suny.edu/iitg/view/project-view/entry/733/), of both [HM 924](https://cdm16003.contentdm.oclc.org/digital/collection/p16003coll16) and the corrected publisher’s proof of *Walden*, [HM 925](https://hdl.huntington.org/digital/collection/p16003coll16/id/1560).
+The project’s most immediate goal is to cross-reference the Huntington’s [IIIF-compliant](https://iiif.io) images of HM 924 with the fluid text, so that, between Thoreau’s own inditing and Clapper’s transcription, readers can better understand how Thoreau worked and re-worked the language and structure of *Walden* within and across versions.
+But the images also open the door to providing plausible narrative accounts of those revisions.
+Finding the right way to construct and share these accounts will require some important decisions—at a minimum, decisions about scale (How many changes should a revision narrative encompass?), encoding (What is the best use of TEI to connect narratives, manuscript surfaces, and transcriptions?), interface (How can image, transcription, and narrative be brought together on the screen in a way that best captures the sequential flow of revision?), and inclusiveness (Should the project host narratives constructed by readers other than the editorial team?).
+Arriving at answers to these questions, and then implementing the solutions implied by those answers, will take time; but the outcome will bring us closer to realizing the vision Bryant articulates.

 ### Encoding and other technical matters